jhanvi-29/Custom-Face-Landmark/README.md

 # Custom Face Landmark Detection

 This repository contains code and resources for detecting custom facial landmarks using deep learning models.
+Using this we can successfully implement any facial filters like snapchat, can assist in driver monitoring bt pupil tracking and much more.

 ## Contents